How Do Bees Make Beeswax

 Nectar flow:

-It stands to reason that with ever greater quantities of nectar brought into the nest or hive, then the bees will need somewhere to store it.
-This will result in more comb building, and a need for more wax.
+As bees bring greater quantities of nectar into the nest or hive, then they will need somewhere to store it.
+This results in more comb building, and a need for more wax.
 Nectar flow also stimulates the wax producing glands of worker bees.

 Brood rearing (egg laying):

-In a productive colony with an active queen laying a single egg in each hexagonal cell, more wax must be created by the workers in order to create the comb for rearing more bees.
+In a productive colony with an active egg-laying queen, more wax must be created by the workers for rearing young bees.

 The presence of a queen: